Dive Brief:

 hours-of-service compliance,” CVSA President Christopher Turner

-said in a news release
+said in a news release. - The

 CVSA expects to find some ELD violations in its inspections, but